Genesis raises $45M to expand its fintech-focussed low-code platform to more verticals – TechCrunch

 On top of that, investment banks, he said, have a history of wanting to build things themselves to tailor to their specific needs.
 “Buying off the shelf means you are at the mercy of the vendor,” he said.
 These factors made financial services companies very receptive to what Genesis was offering.

-While a lot of the no/low-code players are coming at the concept with specific verticals in mind — no surprise, since different verticals have very specific use cases and needs — so what’s interesting with Genesis is how the company is leveraging what it already knows about finance, and then looking at other industries that have similar demands, structures and rules.
+While a lot of the no/low-code players are coming at the concept with specific verticals in mind — no surprise, since different verticals have very specific use cases and needs — what’s interesting with Genesis is how the company is leveraging what it already knows about finance, and then looking at other industries that have similar demands, structures and rules.

 Murphy said that Genesis will stay “very focused on financial markets for 2021” but that it’s identified a number of other verticals similar to it, and is actually already seeing some inbound interest from them.